-The residence of a Mr. Allard in West Windsor, Vt., has for the past two weeks been the scene of remarkable spirit phenomena; and in this brief article I propose to tell you what I myself saw there, together with what I have gained from other reliable sources.
+The residence of a Mr. Allard in West Windsor, Vt., has for the past two weeks been the scene of remarkable spirit phenomena; and in this brief article I propose to tell you what I myself saw there, together with what I have gained from other cellable sources.

-The house in question is small, one and a half story in height, and the window is in the south part opening into a small back room.
-The faces are best seen in the morning up to about 9 o'clock and after sun down, or during a stormy day, yet there are some who can see while the sunlight floods the window; and one thing which is quite remarkable, is that the thing which is quite remarkable, is that the window can not be shaded by any artificial process, which will render the outlines any plainer.
+The house in question is small, one and a half story in height, and the window is in the south part'opening into a small back room.
+The faces are best seen in the morning up to about 9 o'clock and after sun down, or during a stormy day, yet there are some who can see while the sunlight floods the window; and one thing which is quite remarkable, is that the window can not be shaded by any artificial process, which will render the outlines any plainer.
 The faces were first discovered on Sunday July 18th, just at night.
-One of the the neighbors was passing by in the rain (which had been falling continuously during the day) and harmaned to clause at the winthe day), and happened to glance at the window, he saked Mr. Allard who was in the house, "If he had been putting pictures on his window."
+One of the the neighbors was passing by in the rain which had been falling continuously during the day), and happened to glance at the window, he saked Mr. Allard who was in the house, "If he had been putting pictures on his

-Mr. A. said, "No, but presume they are beginning to come? (all in fun of course).
-"Well," he says, "there are some; the window is all covered with them."
+Mr. A. said, "No, but presume they are beginning to come" (all in fun of course) "Well," he says, "there are some; the window is all covered with them."